Computational social science

 Additional research in computational social science will focus on social media analytics due to the recent availability of "big social data" from platforms including Twitter, Facebook and Foursquare.
 The aim will be to build on our novel and distinctive research in this field.

-There have been a number of funded projects over the last three years including:
+Our Research Institute seedcorn funding and Research Software Engineers have contributed to a number of projects over the last three years including:

-These projects emphaise the importance of putting social scientists in close collaboration with computer scientists to ensure that the outcomes of the work are relevant to both communities.
+These projects emphasise the importance of putting social scientists in close collaboration with computer scientists and Research Software Engineers to ensure that the outcomes of the work are relevant to both communities.

 Work undertaken in this area also identifies the necessity to bring in empirical studies of offline analysis into online behaviours to undertake comparative analysis.
 Research here will lead to new algorithm development that can be used for the analysis of emerging online data.